Gravy/onion gravy recipe

-You can't have your Thanksgiving or Christmas meal without gravy, and you shouldn't have to either.
+You can't have your Thanksgiving or Christmas meal without gravy.
 Follow these simple recipes and you'll have all the wheat & gluten free gravy that you need.

-To make a vegetarian or vegan version simply omit the poultry or meat juices and make up the fluid difference with extra water, stock or drained liquid from boiling potatoes or steamed vegetables.
+To make a vegetarian or vegan version simply omit the poultry or meat juices and make up the fluid difference with extra water, stock or drained liquid from boiled potatoes or steamed vegetables.

 Gravy (readymade options)

 As you can see from the above gravy recipes, it's easy if you know how.
-No more dry, boring roast dinners because all of the normal gravy powders use wheat in their ingredients.
+No more dry, boring roast dinners because all of the normal gravy powders use wheat in their ingredients unless they specifically state wheat/gluten free.
 Now you can lavishly dress your Thanksgiving or Christmas meal with lovely, hot, tasty gravy.

 For gravy to go with roast beef, shepherd's pie or other red meat dish, why not add a small amount of Marmite for that extra flavour.
 We've added it to gravy served to Marmite haters and they've complimented the gravy on its great taste!